Overview

 As an alternative to renderFrontend, you can also use frontend slots to mix backend- and frontend rendered content.

-Frontend slots allow you to render parts of the content completely on the frontend inside predefined slots.
+Frontend slots allow you to render parts of your content entirely on the frontend within predefined slots.

-To achieve this, define your hybrid-rendered elements in the backend entrypoint as normally.
+To do this, define your hybrid-rendered elements in the backend entrypoint as usual.
 For the parts that should be rendered on the frontend, add a <frontend-slot> element.

-A <frontend-slot> can contain placeholder content that is displayed until the actual slot content is fully rendered on the frontend.
+A <frontend-slot> can contain placeholder content will be displayed until the actual slot content is fully rendered on the frontend.
 Frontend slots can only be defined in the backend entrypoint.

 In the frontend entrypoint, define the content that that should be rendered inside the frontend slot.